SettleMint

 Complete deployment

-Review your configuration and deploy the asset.
-The collateral module is now active.
+Review the configuration and deploy the asset.
+The module is active after deployment.

 Issue a collateral verification

-After the asset is deployed, a trusted issuer must add a collateral verification to the asset's identity before minting can occur.
+After deployment, a trusted issuer must add a collateral claim to the asset identity before minting can pass the module check.

 Prerequisites